polidario/Elena/README.md

 __I have a question, where can I contact you?__

-If you have any questions, you may contact me through our [Contact us](https://weeklyhow.com/contact-us/) page or through my email address at bernard@weeklyhow.com
+If you have any questions, PLEASE do ask in the course's QnA section

 This project file is produced and brought to you by WeeklyHow.